Applicability of the use of chemical markers for the discrimination of black coloured plastics during the recycling of children’s products- TRACER

 Finally, the system will be validated in the CIRCULAR INDUSTRY pilot plant in a semi-industrial environment that allows it to be scaled up with multi-composition black plastic waste in order to prove the industrial replicability of the developments made.

 The use of chemicals as markers in black plastics allows the magnetic detection of a single tracer.
 X-ray fluorescence makes it possible to encode several markers based on rare earth oxides at concentrations above 1000 ppm in black polymers.
 If these developments are successful, it will be possible to identify black plastic in pre-recycling sorting plants by adapting a machine vision system capable of reading the specific wavelength, so that it can be considered as a suitable raw material in the manufacture of recycled plastic products.

 These developments will produce safe, chemically marked recycled black plastics for reinsertion into the recycling chain.

-The TRACER project is part of a collaboration agreement between the Department of Innovation, Universities, Science and Digital Society and AIJU.
+The TRACER project is funded by the Valencian Council of Innovation, Industry, Commerce and Tourism.
 This innovation project has the collaboration of the companies VICAM TOYS, Claudio Reig and Juguetes Cayro, toy producers, Lyra Tecnologías machinery manufacturer, and AL-Farben, manufacturer of inorganic pigments.

 TRACER, your ally for the recycling of black plastics.